 R4(config-router)# auto-cost reference-bandwidth 10000

-OSPF uses the reference bandwidth and the interface’s bandwidth to calculate its OSPF cost.
-On Cisco IOS, OSPF cost equals the whole number part of the reference bandwidth divided by the interface’s bandwidth.
-The fractional part of the resulting value is ignored even if it is different from zero.
+OSPF uses the reference bandwidth and the interface bandwidth to calculate its cost.
+In Cisco IOS, the OSPF cost is equal to the whole number part of the reference bandwidth divided by the interface’s bandwidth.
+The fractional part of the resulting value is ignored, even if it is different from zero.

-Task 12: Calculate the new OSPF cost of R1’s G0/0 interface
+Task 12: Calculate the new OSPF cost for R1’s G0/0 interface

 R1# show ip ospf interface gigabitEthernet 0/0